Hyperspherical Autoencoder for High-Fidelity Image Reconstruction and Generation: Abstract

 \section{Abstract}

 Recent studies have explored using pretrained Vision Foundation Models (VFMs) such as DINO for generative autoencoders, showing strong generative performance.
 Unfortunately, existing approaches often suffer from limited reconstruction fidelity due to the loss of high-frequency details.
-In this work, we present the \textbf{\em DINO Spherical Autoencoder (DINO-SAE)}, a framework that bridges semantic representation and pixel-level reconstruction.
-Our key insight is that semantic information in contrastive representations is primarily encoded in the direction of feature vectors, while forcing strict magnitude matching can hinder the encoder from preserving fine-grained details.
-To address this, we introduce {\em Hierarchical Convolutional Patch Embedding} module that enhances local structure and texture preservation, and {\em Cosine Similarity Alignment} objective that enforces semantic consistency while allowing flexible feature magnitudes for detail retention.
-Furthermore, leveraging the observation that SSL-based foundation model representations intrinsically lie on a hypersphere, we employ {\em Riemannian Flow Matching} to train a Diffusion Transformer (DiT) directly on this spherical latent manifold.
-Experiments on ImageNet-1K demonstrate that our approach achieves state-of-the-art reconstruction quality, reaching 0.37 rFID and 26.2 dB PSNR, while maintaining strong semantic alignment to the pretrained VFM.
-Notably, our Riemannian Flow Matching-based DiT exhibits efficient convergence, achieving a gFID of 3.47 at 80 epochs.
+In this work, we present the \textbf{\em Hyperspherical Autoencoder (HAE)}, a framework that bridges semantic representation and pixel-level reconstruction.
+Our key insight is that while semantic information in contrastive representations is primarily directional, enforcing strict magnitude matching hinders the preservation of fine-grained details.
+To address this, we introduce a {\em Directional Feature Alignment} objective that enforces semantic consistency while allowing flexible feature magnitudes for detail retention, alongside a {\em Hierarchical Convolutional Patch Embedding} module to enhance local structure preservation.
+Furthermore, observing that SSL-based representations intrinsically lie on a hypersphere, we employ {\em Riemannian Flow Matching} to train a Diffusion Transformer (DiT) directly on this spherical latent manifold.
+Notably, our manifold-aware DiT exhibits highly efficient convergence, achieving an exceptional gFID of \textbf{1.96} alongside a reconstruction rFID of \textbf{0.78} and a PSNR of \textbf{25.2} dB, validating the advantages of our manifold-aware approach.
+Code is available at \url{https://github.com/wkdgnsgo/HAE}.